karki011/CourseMaterial/resources/README.md

 ### Introduction

 Welcome to TrueCoders.
-You’re here because:
+You're here because:

 * You are interested in computers and programming
 * You want to pursue a career in software development